TnTech-ECE/S25_Team2_MyCapstoneProject/DetailedDesignPrechargeCircuit.md

    - Discharge on shutdown is supported through the main contactor path (if paired with a resistive discharge path or BMS- controlled discharge FETs), complying with the <60 V in 5 s rule.

+### Thermal and Reliability Considerations

+The precharge resistor’s peak energy during a full precharge is: E = {1/2) * C * V^2 Assuming DC link capacitance of 1,000 μF: E = 0.5 * 0.001 * 102^2
+The Ohmite resistor’s ceramic enclosure and 225 W continuous rating far exceed this transient energy, ensuring long life and tolerance to frequent cycling.

+The EV200 relay and GV200 contactor are hermetically sealed and vibration-resistant, designed specifically for electric vehicle applications.
+Their long cycle life and robust isolation reduce the risk of arc faults or welding under high load conditions.

+### Mechanical Fit and Maintainability

+As shown in the associated CAD image, the components are compact, bolt-mountable, and easily routed.
+The image also offers a wiring example that simplifies implementation in an accumulator enclosure or HV distribution box.
+The modularity of the design enables easy diagnostics, replacement, and expansion (e.g., adding discharge circuitry or auxiliary contact monitoring).

 ## References